-THURSDAY 11TH MAY 2017 AT WOKING FOOTBALL CLUB
+THURSDAY 25TH APRIL 2019 AT WOKING FOOTBALL CLUB,

-The day starts at 10.30 am with a Trainers/Members forum followed by a buffet lunch at 12.30 pm where there will be a chance to meet other Members and handlers together with Trainers and Committee Members.
+The day begins with a Trainers/Members/Handlers forum followed by a buffet lunch at 12.30 pm where there will be a chance to meet other Members and Handlers together with Trainers and Committee Members.

 All councillors will be democratically elected at the Annual General Meeting by way of voting by those Members present.
 Voting by proxy shall be disallowed and all nominees should be present at the AGM.

 Company Members may send a representative to vote on their behalf.
 The name of the nominated representative should be forwarded to the Secretary prior to the date of the meeting.

 Members are invited to submit any relevant matters for discussion at the Annual General Meeting in writing to the Association Secretary at least 14 days prior to the meeting.
 No business shall be transacted other than that stated in the notice convening the meeting.

 The following has been put forward for NASDU adoption as policy:

 a.
 BS 10800 Security Services